VladDBA/PSBlitz/README.md

 - If you're using a 32bit installation of Excel and opt for the xlsx output, you might run into "out of memory" errors. <br>That's not an issue with PSBlitz, it's the direct result of opting to still use 32bit software in `SELECT DATEPART(YEAR,GETDATE())`.

 ## Known issues:
-When running PSBlitz with the Excel output, if you (open and) close an Excel window in parallel with PSBlitz's execution you'll also cause the Excel session used by PSBlitz to close, leading to the following error message:
-- `You cannot call a method on a null-valued expression.`
+When running PSBlitz with the Excel output, if you (open and) close an Excel window in parallel with PSBlitz's execution you'll also cause the Excel session used by PSBlitz to close, leading to the following error message:<br>`You cannot call a method on a null-valued expression.`

 [*Back to top*](#header1)